Interferometer Techniques for Gravitational-Wave Detection: Interferometric Length Sensing and Control

 \section{Interferometric Length Sensing and Control}

 In this section we introduce interferometers as length sensing devices.
-In particular, we explain how the Fabry--P\'erot interferometer and the Michelson interferometer can be used for high-precision measurements and that both require a careful control of the base length (which is to be measured) in order to yield their large sensitivity.
-In addition, we briefly introduce the general concepts of \emph{error signals} and \emph{transfer functions}, which are used to describe most essential features of length sensing and control.
+In particular, we explain how the Fabry-Perot interferometer and the Michelson interferometer can be used for high-precision measurements and that both require a careful control of the base length (which is to be measured) in order to yield their large sensitivity.
+In addition, we briefly introduce the general concepts of \emph{error signals}, \emph{transfer functions} and relevant elements of \emph{control theory}, which are used to describe most essential features of length sensing and control.

+In addition to sensing and controlling the distances between the components of an interferometer, alignment sensing and control is required for correct operation.
+While we do not deal with this aspect in detail, all of the ideas we develop for length sensing and control can be applied.
+The essential differences are that split photo-detectors are required to sense the relative angles of optical wavefronts, and control is be means of actuators that are able to adjust the angles of optical components.
+For an introduction to the essential ideas see Section~\ref{sec:HOM} for an introduction to the relevant theory and~\cite{Morrison1994}, for details of a practical implementation.